Waterphone: Use

 The waterphone is used to great effect in Howard Goodall's The Dreaming, a musical commissioned by The National Youth Music Theatre of Great Britain, based on Shakespeare's A Midsummer Night's Dream.
 Goodall uses its ethereal sounds to evoke the mystery of the woods.
 In Derek Bourgeois' Symphony No 59 – Percussion symphony, which requires 16 percussion players there is a very prominent part for waterphone.

 The waterphone has been featured in the soundtracks to many movies, including Poltergeist, Let the Right One In (2008), The Matrix, Star Trek: The Motion Picture, Dark Water, Crouching Tiger, Hidden Dragon, ALIENS, The Spirit, Female Perversion, as well as TV production 24.
 Tan Dun's opera The First Emperor (2006) & "Water Music" feature the waterphone.
 A sound sample can be found at The FreeSound Project.
 There is a yearly "Waterphone Music Competition" sponsored by Richard Waters.
 It has also been featured heavily as a sound effect in shows such as Gordon Ramsay's Kitchen Nightmares and Hell's Kitchen (though only in the US versions), which was also used in the Bravo (UK) idents between 1997 and 1998.

-As the waterphone may be taken into the water, on several occasions the waterphone has been used successfully to call whales and other cetaceans, especially by Jim Nollman of Interspecies Communication.
+The waterphone may be played in water and on several occasions has been successfully used to call whales and other cetaceans, especially by Jim Nollman.
 The true story of such interspecies communication was the basis of the stage show and album The Boy Who Wanted To Talk To Whales by The Robert Minden Ensemble in 1989.

-The waterphone was also used in a live performance of "Violently Happy" by Icelandic singer Björk on an episode of MTV Unplugged in 1994, which is featured on the DVD MTV Unplugged/Live and the album Debut Live.